platanus/cordova-gigya/README.md

 ## Prerequisites

 ### iOS
-Is mandatory to use the native Facebook integration, for that we need to use the FacebookSDK.
+It's mandatory to use the native Facebook integration, for that we need to use the FacebookSDK.

 Download the latest iOS [FacebookSDK](https://developers.facebook.com/docs/ios/), and follow the [getting started guideline](https://developers.facebook.com/docs/ios/getting-started/).